rockettheme/docs/Docs/joomla/templates/chapelco/demo_module_9.md

 :   1. **mod_custom** [20%, 35%, se]

 We used a **mod_custom** module to make up the content in the **footer-b** position of the front page.
-You'll find the settings used in our demo below.
+You will find the settings used in our demo below.

 ### Details
 ![][demo2]